GLOBAL MARKETS-Oil on the boil, stocks and bonds toil

 With the WallStreetBets/Reddit retail trading tumult having eased this week, markets were back in their comfort zone of corporate earnings, economic data and central bank meetings.

-Oil was approaching $60 a barrel after OPEC and its allies extended had production cuts O/R. London, Frankfurt and Paris share indexes edged 0.4%-0.5% higher .EU, and dollar's renewed swagger shoved the euro under $1.20.
+Oil was approaching $60 a barrel after OPEC and its allies extended production cuts O/R. London, Frankfurt and Paris share indexes edged 0.1%-0.5% higher, helped by more German stimulus .EU and as the dollar's renewed swagger shoved the euro back under $1.20.
 EUR=/FRX

 Britain's sterling GBP= also saw its biggest fall in three weeks as traders waited to see whether the Bank of England would formally endorse negative interest rates as a potential future option.